sveltejs/rfcs/text/0001-reactive-assignments.md

 * Simpler, more robust lifecycles
 * A realistic path towards first-class TypeScript support
 * Well-defined contracts between components and their consumers
-* Opportunities to adopt ideas like Suspense
+* Opportunities to adopt ideas like [time slicing and Suspense](https://auth0.com/blog/time-slice-suspense-react16/)

 ## Detailed design